aws-samples/amazon-opensearch-service-monitor/README.md

 -----

 ## Pre-built Monitoring Dashboards <a name="dashboards"></a>
-  Monitoring domain comes with pre-built dashboards which can be accessed as below:
+  Monitoring domain comes with pre-built dashboards for OpenSearch Service and OpenSearch Serverless collection metrics, these dashboards can be accessed as below:
   1. Login to Dashboards: Access OpenSearch Dashboards with an IP obtained after the deployment and login as below
       ![Dashboards login screen](/images/opensearch_dashboards_login.png)